neeraja1504/mathgpt/README.md

 ## 3. Next Steps
 If I had more time, I would:
-- Expand content coverage: Add more subjects and granular topic breakdowns.
-Also have one more component of different modules to integrate.
-- Tackle issues with scaling: Tackle challenges that would occur while scaling it to multiple students.
-- Incorporate retrieval-based grounding: Fetch relevant curriculum examples, not rely entirely on generation.
-This can also reduce hallucinations and have more factually-grounded outputs.
-- Log plan effectiveness: Track which activities result in improved mastery.
-Calculate this over a batch of students to have a better fine-grained analysis.
-- Add a UI: For students to interactively accept/decline or modify each activity.
-- Introduce memory: Track long-term learning patterns across sessions.
-We can track student behaviour with this which can help us understand more about potential behaviour of a student.
+- **Expand subject coverage**
+  Add more subjects and break down topics into finer units.
+This also includes integrating modular components to allow flexible curriculum design.

+- **Ground plans in real content**
+  Instead of relying only on generated output, connect to a curriculum database to fetch examples and references.
+This helps reduce hallucination and keeps plans aligned with actual teaching material.

+- **Build a student-facing UI**
+  Create an interface where students can view their plan, accept or modify activities, and give real-time feedback in a simple, engaging way.

+- **Add long-term memory**
+  Store historical learning data and behavior patterns across sessions.
+This helps adapt future plans based on what the student struggles with or prefers over time.

 **Notebook with sample code and system diagram are in this repository**

 *Note: Used LLMs to paraphrase the above content in a better way*